If you have come to this page from a search engine click here to visit our home page.

 The miller he came with his rod and his hook, the bough shall bend to me,

-The miller he came with his rod and his hook, and fished the fair damsel out of the brook
+The miller he came with his rod and his hook, and fished the fair damsel out of

 Singing I’ll prove as true to me love as me love proved true to me.